sanaaziz-analyst/London_NHS_Prescribing_Analysis/README.md

 #### Datasets

-- Raw monthly NHSBSA exports are not included in this repository due to file size, see Phase 1 below for the exact source and filters used
+- Raw datasets can be found in the `Raw data` folder
 - The cleaned, merged dataset, `london_prescribing_clean.csv`, is produced by the Python notebook below and loaded directly into MySQL

 #### Data Cleaning and Analysis